bacadra/pulsar-navigation-panel/README.md

 ## Highlight section

-Section can be highlighted.
-The default is line background highlight, but in can change to border or any another by user styles.
+For each header, the package can create a marker to highlight the text in the editor.
+The marker style can be customized.
+Markers can be turned off or on with the command `navigation-pane:toggle-markers` or by right-clicking on the panel and using the` Toggle markers`.

+## Section folding

+There are functions which provide fold actions (fold, unfold or toggle) of sections.
+The special future is to collapse all section to create a view like table of content.

+You can test and analyze regex's below at [regex101](https://regex101.com/).
+Just select flavor as `ECMAScript (JavaScript)` and paste statement.

+## Customize the appearance

+The panel can be adapted to the user's needs in many ways.
+Several options are outlined below.
 The colors can be adjusted to user preference and ui/syntax theme in `styles.less` (File/Stylesheet..).

 * e.g. all markers has highlighted background, but level 1, 2 and 3 has their own color
   ```